 During construction, water will be used for construction activity purposes as well as for consumption.
-During operation, water will be for consumption and for the semi-automated cleaning system.
+During operation, water will be for consumption.
 Considering the above combined with the number of construction and operational workers, and from 5 Capitals' experience of working in KSA, drought and water scarcity impacts are not anticipated to pose a significant risk to the Project.